siberianfox/g2wiki/g2dialect-Gcode-Standards.md

 OK, There is no "standard" Gcode, despite multiple attempts to establish one.
-This attached spreadsheet contains a rough consensus for common Gcode and Mcode use derived from the following sources:
+This page collects common Gcode and Mcode uses derived from the following sources:

 - NIST
 - LinuxCNC